specklesystems/speckle-docs-OLD/user/interop-rhino-revit.md

 >
 >**Software used:** Revit 2021, Rhino 7

-Stream Rhino geometry directly into Revit as BuiltElements with Speckle!
+**Stream Rhino geometry directly into Revit with Speckle!**

 In this tutorial, we'll send a sample building from Rhino into default `Floor`, `Wall`, `Facewall`, and `Column` and `Beam` families in Revit with the **ApplySpeckleSchema** command.

 ![](./img-interop/rhino-revit-intro.gif)

 ## Tutorial

-Before getting started, make sure you have Speckle Manager installed and an active account set up on a server.
+Before getting started, make sure you have [Speckle Manager](./manager) installed and an active account set up on a server.
 This tutorial uses Rhino 7 and any supported version of Revit - check that you have the Speckle 2.0 connectors installed for these applications.
 Then, download the Rhino 7 file for this tutorial [here](https://drive.google.com/file/d/1FhMNXpmd3VR8OK_4riCvnAdMImXVmFAl/view?usp=sharing).

 1. Open the Rhino file.
 The model is organized into layers for each section of the model we will be sending.
 2. Pull up the Rhino Desktop UI by typing `Speckle` in the command line.
-3. Open a new Revit file, and call up the Revit Desktop UI via the Speckle 2 plugin ribbon.
+3. Open a new Revit file, and open our Revit connector, which can be found in the Add-ins ribbon .

-### Send context geometry as Breps
+### Send Context Geometry as Breps

 Let's send our first stream!
 Since we won't be sending the context geometry as families, the next steps are just a warm up (with some fun layer filtering action):

-1. Create a new `Context` stream and check that it is on **Sender** mode.
-If not, click the arrows on the top right corner to swap the card mode.
+1. Create a new stream, name it `Context` and check that it is on **Sender** mode.
+If not, click the arrows on the top right corner to toggle between the two modes.
 2. Click the blue **Objects** button and select _Set/Edit Objects Filter_ from the dropdown.
 3. From the `Layer` filter tab, select _Context::Buildings_ and _Leadenhallish:Substructure_ and click **Set Filter**.
 4. Click **Send** on the `Context` stream card.
 5. In Revit Desktop UI, click the blue **Add a stream** button on the bottom.
-Add the `Context` stream card to UI by clicking the arrow next to the stream in the popup window.
+Add the `Context` stream by clicking the arrow next to the stream in the popup window.
-6. Click **Receive** on the stream card, and watch the geometry come in as generic models!
+6. Click **Receive** on the stream, and watch the geometry come in as generic models.

+Overall, not a bad start - now let's do some serious sending!

 ![](./img-interop/rhino-revit-context.mp4)

-### Send ground floor geometry with walls, floors, and a facewall
+### Send Ground Floor Geometry with Walls, Floors, and a Facewall

 For the ground level of our building, we're going to send geometry as a mix of walls, floors, facewalls, and generic models for elements (like ramp surfaces) that are not currently supported.